Evening (film)

 Evening is a 2007 American drama film directed by Lajos Koltai.
-The screenplay by Susan Minot and Michael Cunningham is based on the 1998 novel of the same name by Susan Minot.
+The screenplay by Susan Minot and Michael Cunningham is based on the 1998 novel of the same name by Minot.

 Plot

-The film alternates between the 1950s and the present, in which a dying Ann Grant Lord (Vanessa Redgrave) reflects on her past.
-Her comments about people she never mentioned before leave her daughters, Constance (Natasha Richardson) and Nina (Toni Collette), wondering if she is delusional.
+The film alternates between the 1950s and the present, in which a dying Ann Grant Lord reflects on her past.
+Her comments about people she never mentioned before leave her daughters, Constance and Nina, wondering if she is delusional.

-As a young woman in her early twenties, cabaret singer Ann (Claire Danes) arrives at the spacious Newport, Rhode Island, home of her best friend Lila Wittenborn (Mamie Gummer), who is soon to marry Karl Ross (Timothy Kiefer).
-Lila's brother (and Ann's college friend) Buddy (Hugh Dancy) introduces her to Harris Arden (Patrick Wilson), a young doctor and the son of a former family servant.
-Buddy tells Ann his sister has always adored Harris, and expresses his concern that she's marrying another out of a sense of duty rather than love.
+As a young woman in her early twenties, cabaret singer Ann arrives at the spacious Newport, Rhode Island, home of her best friend Lila Wittenborn, who is soon to marry Karl Ross.
+Lila's brother (and Ann's college friend) Buddy introduces her to Harris Arden, a young doctor and the son of a former family servant.

+Buddy tells Ann his sister has always adored Harris, and expresses his concern that she is marrying another out of a sense of duty rather than love.
 Drunk, Buddy passes out, and as Ann and Harris chat they have an instant connection.

 On Lila's wedding day, she tells Ann that she confronted Harris with her feelings and he rebuffed her, so she marries Karl as planned.
 At the reception, Ann sings and is joined on stage by Harris.

-Afterwards Buddy, perpetually drunk, confronts them about their growing closeness.
+Afterwards, the perpetually drunk Buddy confronts them about their growing closeness.
 Then he unexpectedly kisses Harris.
 As Lila prepares to depart with her new husband, Ann offers to help her get away, but Lila refuses and leaves for her honeymoon.

-Buddy admits to Ann he and Lila have had a type of crush on Harris since his childhood, though he says not in "that way".
+Buddy admits to Ann that he and Lila have had a type of crush on Harris since childhood, though he says not in "that way".
 He then changes the subject, confessing he has loved Ann for years, offering as proof a quick innocuous note she once gave him he has kept in his pocket ever since.